Timokleia/DeepLabCut/docs/Overviewof3D.md

 - **Consistent Body Part Names**: Make sure to use the same body part names as in the 2D project’s **`config.yaml`**.
 - **Picking a Snapshot**: Designate the snapshot to use in the 2D config file (default: last training snapshot = `-**1**`).
 - **Naming Your 3D Scorer**: Choose a “scorer 3D” name that it will refer to the project file and feature in future 3D output filenames.
 - **Skeleton, Assemble**: You might want to define a “skeleton” too.
-It just connects points during plotting.
+It connects points during plotting.
 You decide which points get “skeletonized”.
 Others will simply be plotted into the 3D space.

 Here is how the `config.yaml` looks with some example inputs: